Charles Caldwell (physician): Career

 Caldwell was one of the earliest supporters of polygenism in America.
-Caldwell attacked the position that environment was the cause of racial differences and argued instead that four races, Caucasion, Mongolian, American Indian, and Africans, were four different species, created separately by God.
-Caldwell was one of the earlier of the U.S. physicians who argued for polygenism; his work was subsequently cited by Josiah Nott in Types of Mankind and he was followed by physicians such as Samuel Henry Dickson and John Edwards Holbrook.
+Caldwell attacked the position that environment was the cause of racial differences and argued instead that four races, Caucasian, Mongolian, American Indian, and Africans, were four different species, created separately by God.
+Caldwell was one of the earlier of the U.S. physicians who argued for polygenism; his work was subsequently cited by Josiah Nott in Types of Mankind, and he was followed by physicians such as Samuel Henry Dickson and John Edwards Holbrook.
 Caldwell used his theories to defend the institution of slavery in the United States and owned domestic slaves himself.

 Death

 Caldwell died on July 9, 1853, Louisville, Kentucky.
 He was buried at Cave Hill Cemetery in Louisville.